 Gemini

-Google’s multimodal assistant for research, drafting, analysis, and AI-assisted workflows.
+Google's multimodal assistant for research, drafting, coding, media creation, and agentic Google-native workflows.

 Overview

 Gemini is no longer just “Google’s ChatGPT equivalent.”
-The current product direction is broader and more opinionated: a multimodal assistant tied into Google AI subscriptions, Google apps, Search, and a growing set of creation and research features.
-If your work already happens inside Google’s ecosystem, Gemini has become substantially more useful than it was when it was only a standalone chat surface.
+The current product direction is broader and more opinionated: a multimodal assistant tied into Google AI plans, Google apps, Search, NotebookLM, media generation, and an increasingly agentic workflow layer.

 Key Features